 Mr. Schwytzer is clearly a father grieving a child lost to abortion.
 It is not pro lifers who have convicted him of this biological and relational truth.
 It is the undeniable and powerful feelings of love and grief and a natural hunger as a father to reconnect with that lost child.

 However, to fully grieve this loss and find a deeper peace, he would need to get in touch with some healthy anger at his mother, and the ideology of “reproductive choice” which tragically led him to be an emasculated accomplice in the death of his unborn child.
 Instead he displaces his abortion related anger on Pro-lifers.

 Pro-lifers are always a good target for unresolved grief, anger, depression and anxiety after abortion.
 (The vast majority of Pro lifers pray peacefully outside abortion centers offering free abortion alternatives/pregnancy assistance and non judgmental after abortion recovery programs.)

-Just as his story gets to the point where he clearly acknowledges what was lost, and on the precipice of a deeper understanding his role and responsibility in the death of his child, he must retreat behind the ideology of choice…loyal once again to his mother’s pro choice feminism.
+Just as his story gets to the point where he clearly acknowledges what was lost, and on the precipice of a deeper understanding his role and responsibility in the death of his child, he must retreat behind the ideology of choice.
+He remains the loyal son adhering once again to his mother’s pro choice feminism.

 Mr. Schwytzer is involved with the pro abortion group Exhale, which allows expression of post abortion feelings, but only within a context where “reproductive choice” is the supreme value that can never be compromised.
 Exhale is telling men you are free to express your feelings after her decision, as long as it does not violate any of the sacred tenets of reproductive choice.
 Here once again we hear the voice of his mother and pro abortion feminism.